4shivv/Java-DSA-Projects/README.md

   - Generates valid parentheses combinations using recursive backtracking.
   - Useful for parsing problems and expression validation.

+- **LinkedList.java** (Data Structures)
+  - Implements a linked list with methods for adding nodes, processing the list, and loading/saving data from/to files.
+  - Useful for understanding linked list operations and file I/O in Java.

+- **Node.java** (Data Structures)
+  - Represents a node in the linked list, containing an integer item and a reference to the next node.
+  - Essential for the linked list implementation.

+- **LinkedListTester.java** (Testing)
+  - Contains the main method to test the functionality of the `LinkedList` class.
+  - Demonstrates loading data from a file, processing the linked list, and saving the results.

 ## 🚀 Getting Started

 1. **Clone the Repository**